 I hope this post gives you a clearer idea of all the options you have available to choose sustainable packaging that suits your business and budget best.
 Start with what you have now – the most sustainable option is to use up all the packaging you currently have stocked, then move on to something more sustainable when you need restocking.

-If you are moving to a greener alternative for your product packaging, I’d love to hear about it, so tag me on Instagram @kindandivy.studio to celebrate together!
+If you are moving to a greener alternative for your product packaging, we’d love to hear about it, so tag us on Instagram @kindandivy.studio to celebrate together!